Blue-Kachina/fmcuttingboard/README.md

 ## Push Clipboard Into FileMaker
 When this option is selected, we will attempt to populate the clipboard with content FileMaker will properly recognize.
-In essence, this option is doing the opposite of what we're doing in `Read Clipboard Into New XML File`.
+In essence, this option is doing the opposite of what we're doing in `New XML File From FM Clipboard`.
 We're taking plain XML, and repackaging it into a new clipboard that we'll later be able to paste into FileMaker.
 The trick will be in getting the format right.
 If the fmxmlsnippet represents database fields, then after running this command the user would be able to paste fields into FileMaker's Manage Database dialog.